globus/globus-automate-client/docs/source/globus_action_providers.rst

             }
         }

-    To fix this error, only provide values for each substitution pattern that appears in ``url``.
+    To fix this error, only provide values for each substitution identifier that appears in ``url``.

 ``HTTP_METHOD_DOES_NOT_SUPPORT_CONTENT``
     The HTTP specification does not allow content to be submitted with GET requests.